-A simplified form that contains standardized numbered fields of common, yet essential information, which allows the data to be understood by all adoption officials regardless of the language spoken in intercountry adoption cases.
+A simplified form that contains standardized numbered fields of common, yet essential information, which allows the data to be recognized in foreign countries that are members of the 1961 Hague Convention Treaty.
 A completed Apostille must be attached to the documents needed for Hague cases; it provides a certification of certain public and notarized documents.
 (U.S. Department of State)

 ASFA (See Adoption and Safe Families Act.)